How are you sleeping? Do you ever feel like you can't get your breath, or just not sleeping well? Or feel unrested and tired the next day?

-As we'll see in a minute, it's a problem that shouldn't be ignored.
+As we'll see in a minute, it's a PCOS problem that shouldn't be ignored.

 What we're talking about here are sleeping disorders such as obstructive sleep apnea (OSA) or sleep disordered breathing (SDB).
 The word "apnea" means a pause in breathing, which can last for seconds or even minutes and can occur several to 30 times per hour.
 Mild sleep apnea may escape your notice.

 Men are ten times more likely to have sleep apnea than women.
-But women with PCOS are different.
+But women with polycystic ovary syndrome are different.
 According to medical studies, they are 5 to 10 times more likely than other women to have a breathing problem during sleep or a disturbed sleeping pattern.
 By some estimates, as many as one-half of women with PCOS may have sleep apnea or some other sleeping abnormality.

 Other than not getting a good night's sleep, should you care?

 A very recent large study of women has shown a clear link between sleeping difficulties and the development of diabetes.